Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-Find out about being an assistant examiner
+VIDEO: Find out about being an assistant examiner.

 For paper based marking you will attend a standardisation meeting which will be held shortly after the examination (or towards the end of the period for speaking tests) date.
 This is where the principal examiner will discuss and finalise the mark scheme with all examiners to ensure consistent and accurate marking.
-Also for paper based marking only, appoint a checker to ensure that the recording, addition and transfer of marks has been carried out accurately.